terencejeong/food-voter-graphQL-react-dnd-hooks/README.md

 ## Adding Apollo and GraphQl
-Installed the following packages for GraphQL and Apollo
+Installed the following packages for GraphQL and Apollo.
+(THAT'S ALOT OF THINGS JUST FOR THE CLIENT!)
 1) react-apollo
 2) apollo-client
 3) apollo-link-http